spacemig/db-for-satellite-flight-computers/README.md

-# list space computers
+# List of Space Computers
-A simple list of satellite flight computers
+A simple list of satellite flight computers (feel free to contribute)

 Famous Computers